lestercbarnsley/SasRMC/README.md

 Modifications to the installation can be managed using **pipx**.
 Some general guidance on how to manage your installation can be found here: https://realpython.com/python-pipx/.
 Updates to the package can be performed using `$ pipx upgrade sas-rmc --verbose`.
 The specific Python version can also be changed at any time using **pipx** (search for `pipx reinstall`).
 Any version of Python newer than 3.10 should be OK, but Python versions ending in `.0` (i.e. 3.xx.0) can be quite bleeding edge.
-It is often advisable to stay with an older version until a more battle-hardened release is available.
+It is often advisable to stay with a slightly older version until a more battle-hardened release is available.

 # Troubleshooting